Kjell A Youngren, M.D.

 About 40% of men age 40 and older experience low testosterone.
 Though common, without treatment, low testosterone can drain your energy levels, cause irritability, and trigger erectile dysfunction.
-At Advanced Urology in Morristown, New Jersey, Kjell Youngren, MD, specializes in diagnosing and treating low testosterone.
+At Advanced Urology in Cedar Knolls, New Jersey, Kjell Youngren, MD, specializes in diagnosing and treating low testosterone.
 To schedule an appointment, book a consultation online or call the office to speak with a caring staff member today.

 Testosterone is a hormone made in your testicles.
 It assists in sexual development and physical features such as increased muscle mass, facial hair, and a deep voice.
 In addition, testosterone helps produce sperm.